Harry Potter series casts Hermione, Ron and Harry

 Alastair’s Manchester-based agent, Urban Talent Youth, has listed him as appearing in Albert Bartlett’s Jersey Royal potato advertising campaign and having a “northern” accent.

-Production company SC Films confirmed that Dominic recently filmed the Sky family comedy film Grow, starring Hot Fuzz actor Nick Frost, who has been cast as the friendly groundskeeper Rubeus Hagrid, and upcoming BBC action-adventure show Gifted about Scottish children in Edinburgh.
+Production company SC Films confirmed that Dominic recently filmed the Sky family comedy film Grow, starring Hot Fuzz actor Nick Frost, who has been cast as the friendly groundskeeper Rubeus Hagrid, and in December last year upcoming adventure series Gifted revealed he was among the Scottish children cast for the BBC Edinburgh-based show.

 Dominic also appeared in a production of William Shakespeare’s Macbeth, at the Royal Highland Centre in Edinburgh, opposite three-time Oscar-nominated actor Ralph Fiennes and Luther actress Indira Varma.

-Each season of the show will be a faithful adaptation of the books, from author and executive producer JK Rowling.
+Each season of the show will be a faithful adaptation of the Harry Potter books, from author and executive producer JK Rowling.

 The novels had already been made into movies with Daniel Radcliffe, Emma Watson and Rupert Grint playing the trio.